- Class Schedule

 Full-time status is defined as twelve (12) undergraduate credit hours or nine (9) graduate credit hours for fall or spring semesters and six (6) undergraduate credit hours or five (5) graduate credit hours in the summer session.
 Students with a mixed enrollment of graduate & undergraduate credit, must enroll in nine (9) graduate hours or have a combined total of twelve (12) hours to achieve full-time status.
 Undergraduate students who wish to graduate in four years, excluding summer terms, would usually enroll in an academic course load of sixteen (16) hours in each of the fall and spring semesters.

-Admission to and enrollment in correspondence study does not count toward your status at the University and will not be verified for enrollment, financial aid, or insurance purposes.
+Admission to and enrollment in correspondence study prior to March 2016 does not count toward your status at the University and will not be verified for enrollment, financial aid, or insurance purposes.

 The University will NOT drop you from classes for nonpayment of fees.
 Once enrolled, you are officially enrolled and committed to attend class.
 If you do not officially withdraw (even if you never attend class), you will be charged tuition, fees and penalties and will receive failing grades.